7 Steps to ReBuild Your Credit

 7) Track your progress.

 Credit monitoring sites are a great way of getting constant updates on your credit.
 But they can get rather expensive.
-Thankfully, there are some great FREE tools which you can utilize to track your credit.
+Thankfully, there are some great FREE tools that you can utilize to track your credit.

 You can obtain your free credit reports at www.annualcreditreport.com